 Not Having a Consistent Marketing Strategy

-When it comes to business development, it is better to remember that slow and steady wins the race.
+It is better to remember that slow and steady wins the race when it comes to business development.
 Your marketing strategy needs to be consistent, continuous, and provide regular touchpoints with your audience.
 As a business developer, you need to stay active online and present on social media platforms.

 There is no natural business development without effective content marketing.
 Content marketing can seem like a daunting task.
 Fortunately, many methods, often free of charge, can help you automate this process.